Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/COPT/bogale_copt_report.md

 **Why are some optimizations less effective under -O3?**

 A lot of the optimizations that i did worked by moving repeated computations outside of loops.
-As far as i understand,  For example, loop-invariant code motion and constant folding are automatically applied at high optimization levels, so manually hoisting constants does not provide much additional benefit.
+As far as i understand, optimizations like loop invariant code motion are automatically applied by the compiler at the -O3 level.
+This means that the manual optimization that i did becomes mostly redundant since the compiler can do it  itself.